Candidates Tournament 1953

 Zurich 1953 was a chess tournament won by Vasily Smyslov, held from 29 August to 24 October 1953.
 It was a Candidates Tournament for the 1954 World Chess Championship, which led to the match between Smyslov and Mikhail Botvinnik.
 The tournament is famous for the strength of the players, the high quality of the games, and books on the tournament by David Bronstein and Miguel Najdorf that are regarded as among the best tournament books ever written.
-In May 2022 Yuri Averbakh died at the age of 100, having been the last living player to have played in the tournament.

 The tournament was a double round-robin event.
 Players were assigned one point for every win and a half-point for each draw.
 In later years, Bronstein claimed that the Soviet players were accompanied by KGB agents.
-According to Bronstein, during the tournament, the KGB handlers started to worry that the American candidate, Samuel Reshevsky, would win, and began pressuring some of the Soviet players to throw their games against Smyslov, who was leading the other Soviet players in points.
+According to Bronstein, during the tournament, the KGB handlers started to worry that the American candidate, Samuel Reshevsky, would win, and began pressuring some of the Soviet players to draw their games against Smyslov, who was leading the other Soviet players in points.